 Despite the existing requirements and development standards in place, massage establishments have proven to present opportunities for acts of prostitution, human trafficking, and the use and sale of illegal drugs, resulting in increased enforcement actions.
 Staff proposes to amend Chapter 41 of the SAMC to require a CUP for massage establishments, which would allow the City to more closely regulate this use and adopt conditions of approval to avoid or mitigate any impacts this use may have on the surrounding properties.
-The proposed amendment will also reduce the burdens on the City's enforcement agencies and permit the deployment of services to other matters.
+The amendments distinguish ancillary massage establishments (i.e., commonly part of a spa in a hotel, athletic club, or gym), chair massage (i.e., massage business providing seated massages in an open area), from a massage establishment business.
+Ancillary massage establishments and chair massage businesses would not require a CUP.
+The proposed amendments will reduce the burdens on the City's enforcement agencies and permit the deployment of services to other matters.